 This story has to begin long ago when wishing still wielded some result, in times of old when nature and humanity were on more favorable terms.
 In a realm where the subjects lived happily a kindly emporer held an enchanted sword.
-In a far, far distant land a vain king who only cared about power wore an enchanted crown.
+In a far, far distant land a power-hungry king wore an enchanted crown.
 Since there's every reason to believe the magical golden matter was interchangeable and equal in all directions like the sun's rays, it follows that, by head or by hand the crown and sword took on a reflection of their owner's heart.
 If merciful, the gold became inlaid with exquisite jewels.
 If cruel, the precious metal grew encrusted with sharp spines.
 And because fate is fond of irony, the transfiguring gold could be stolen, lost, forgotten in time waiting to be discovered once more.

 King Dennison kept a towering fortress on top of a mountain high above a city in the midst of a haunted wood.
 One day, through a set of luckless circumstances two wandering vagabonds arrived announcing they were tailors who weaved the most beautiful apparel imaginable.
 "If it pleases Your Majesty," said the couturiers, "then we will dress you in the new attire."
 The ruler stood and the animated costumiers placed themselves around him and put on each part of his new clothing.